aimms/documentation/pro-release-notes.rst

    or 'Security' window in the 'Application details' of the selected Project could lead to a crash.
--  Fixed an issue with the AIMMS PRO API where it displayed incorrect fatal log message immidiately after closing the server connection without any actual error.
+-  Fixed an issue with the AIMMS PRO API where it displayed incorrect fatal log message immediately after closing the server connection without any actual error.
--  Fixed an issue with the AIMMS PRO API where *server.downloadStorageFileToLocalFile* could not create the file in specified directory and could create 0 kb file when downloading non-existing file from storage.
+-  Fixed an issue with the AIMMS PRO API where ``server.downloadStorageFileToLocalFile`` could not create the file in specified directory and could create 0 kb file when downloading non-existing file from storage.
 -  Fixed an issue with the PRO Case Manager where it could take long